mbmilligan/msi-ipython-nb-ex/README.md

     git clone https://github.com/mbmilligan/msi-ipython-nb-ex

-If you have a web browser and are connected to the UMN network, you can access our JupyterHub server at: [notebooks.msi.umn.edu](https://notebooks.msi.umn.edu)
+If you have a web browser and are connected to the UMN network, you can access our OnDemand interactive services and start a Jupyter session at [https://ondemand.msi.umn.edu/](https://ondemand.msi.umn.edu/).

-If you are at a command line at the MSI, the commands

-    module load python
-    cd msi-ipython-nb-ex
-    ipython notebook

-will start the Jupyter notebook system in your web browser.
-From there, you can open the saved IPython notebooks (files with the extension .ipynb) by clicking on them.
+You can also explore these demos on your own computer using an installation of Python with the necessary computational and scientific packages installed.
+See the file `binder/environment.yml` for a package list that is sufficient to run the notebooks here.

 If you do not have access to a Python environment right now, you can click on the Binder badge above to run these examples through [Mybinder.org](https://mybinder.org/) in a temporary environment.